nasermirzaei89/nasermirzaei89.github.io/_drafts/2020-03-01-implement-login.md

 But bcrypt has a cost for compare password with the hash.
 So, it's not fast as we think to do this comparison.
 And it takes a long time to find the correct password.

-Also it's good to limit login tries for a username or an IP.
+Also, it's good to limit login tries for a username or an IP.
 For example user must wait for 5 minutes after 5 failed attempts.

 By the way, this method is not the best way to login, because it's hard for most users to remember their password and boring to type complex passwords.